Once taken as fact, these whitetail myths are now standing between you and deer hunting truth

 Image 16 of 20

 It’s true, cattle and deer share a similar digestive system.
 However, there are too many other variables to consider to say deer are up feeding just because the cows are.
-Your Charolais bull (or registered angus cow if considering the photo above) ain’t a good gauge of whether or not you should go hunting.
-I’m sorry.
-It’s just not.
+Your Charolais bull (or angus cow if considering the photo above) being up on his feet, or bedded in the shade, isn't a good gauge of whether or not you should go hunting.

 Image 17 of 20